 In human and pet nutrition calories can be calculated from protein, fat and carbohydrates values, where by convention each gram of protein and each gram of carbohydrates contains 4calories and each gram of fat contains 9 calories.
 Moisture, protein, fat, ash and calculated carbohydrates values will be quantitated and reported, as well as the calculated calories.
 This is not a net or metabolizable energy value for livestock feedstuffs, which can only be determined by feeding trial.

-** includes Moisture, Protein, Fat, Ash & Carbohydrates
+** includes Moisture, Protein, Fat, Fiber, Ash & Carbohydrates

 Moisture (Hot Plate)

 Pepsin Digestibility (0.2%, 0.02%, 0.002%, or 0.0002% Pepsin)